Ryde Secondary College uses the HARVARD style of referencing.

 Why Citations Matter: A Lesson in Preventing “Alternative Facts” By Elise Barbeau

-Once you understand what the main components of a citation or reference are and why these are necessary, try using either of these very helpful citation generators:
+Once you understand what the main components of a citation or reference are and why these are necessary, try using a citation generator such as

 Cite this for me